 Looking for more help?

 If you’re still feeling stuck, your school Guidance Officer will be able to explain all the options to you and help you understand the next steps for studying your way.
-If you’ve stopped communicating with your school and haven’t turned up for more than 30 days, you can also contact the Regional Hubs for assistance too.
+If you’ve stopped communicating with your school and haven’t turned up for more than 30 days, you can also contact the Regional Youth Engagement Service for assistance too.